naman025/Landing-Web-Page/README.md

-# A-Basic-Website
+# A Resposive Website Using HTML and CSS
-A Website made using HTML, CSS
+A Responsive Website made using HTML, CSS